 Another advantage of it is that on VoLTE, cellular providers used to make calls via your LTE network, using data from your monthly allowance.
 With WiFi calling, that data will be used from your WiFi.
 Which means you don’t have to worry about LTE data being spent.

 How to use WiFi calling on your phone?

-As we have mentioned above, it is supported on both iOS and Android devices and you just have to enable the option to call via WiFi.
-Once it is enabled, you can make calls via WiFi when the signals are not available and it will happen automatically.
+As we have mentioned above, it is compatible with both iOS and Android devices and you just have to enable the option- to call via WiFi.
+Once the feature is on, you can make calls via WiFi when the signals are not available and it will happen automatically.

 To enable it on an iOS device, you will have to follow the steps mentioned below:

 - Go to Settings on your iPhone and click on the Mobile Data section.

 - Here, you will see a WiFi calling option if your network supports the same.

 - Lastly, enable the “Wi-Fi Calling on This iPhone” option and the feature will be ready to use.

 To enable it on your Android device, follow the steps given below: